WillTheDeveloper/StudyPortal/README.md

 If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5

+## Notifications

+Study Portal will have a lot of cross application notification intergration that initially will be heavily based around JSON webhooks.

+Below are a list of methods that you will be able to recieve notifications:

+- [ ] Microsoft Teams
+- [ ] Email
+- [ ] Text message
+- [X] Discord

 ## Issue tracking

 *I am still yet to create the templates for issues*